 - 1. Demonstrate proper breathing techniques and arm position for the backstroke. - 2.
 Demonstrate proper breathing techniques and arm position for the front crawl. - 3.
-Demonstrate proper breathing techniques and arm position for the breaststroke. - 4.
-Demonstrate proper breathing techniques and arm position for the butterfly.
+Demonstrate proper breathing techniques and arm position for the breaststroke.

 Course Learning OUTCOME:

 1. Swim all four strokes of the medley relay for 25 meters each within 3 minutes.